Pylons/pyramid/docs/narr/unittesting.rst

 ``registerTemplateRenderer`` function (a ``repoze.bfg.testing`` API);
 this function returns a DummyTemplateRenderer instance which we hang on to for later.
-We then create a ``DummyRequest`` object which simulates a WebOb request object).
+We then create a ``DummyRequest`` object which simulates a WebOb request object.
 We call the function being tested with the manufactured request.
 When the function is called, ``render_template_to_response`` will call the "dummy" template renderer object instead of the real template renderer object.
 When